The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Simulation Study

 \citet{van2017uncertainty} studied the coverage properties of marginal credible intervals under the horseshoe prior, for a sparse normal means problem.
 They found that the model selection procedure using credible intervals under the horseshoe prior is conservative.
 That is, few zero parameters in the model are falsely selected, but some of the signals are not selected.
 In simulations, they also discovered that the lengths of credible intervals under the horseshoe prior adapt to the signal size.
 In other words, parameters with larger nonzero means have wider credible intervals.
 In order to reduce false negatives due to wide credible intervals for large signals, we use the $50\%$ credible interval for variable selection.
 By the conservative property of the procedure, false positives would be controlled under this criterion.
 This choice also agrees with the median probability model suggested by \citet{barbieri2004optimal}.

 True and false positive rates are reported in Table~\ref{tab:1}, \ref{tab:2} and \ref{tab:3}.
 True positive rates under the graphical horseshoe prior are indeed lower when $p=100$ and $n=50$.
 However, the true positive rate for the graphical horseshoe improves greatly when $n=120$.
 The graphical horseshoe also has lower false positive rates than the other regularization methods.
 Figure~\ref{fig:ROC} shows the ROC curves, plotting true positive rate against false positive rate for variable selection results, when $p=100$ and $n=50$.
+To avoid overlapping curves, ROC curves of two representative data sets were plotted in each case.
 The ROC curves for the graphical lasso and graphical SCAD are generated by estimating the precision matrix with a sequence of various tuning parameters.
 The ROC curves for the graphical horseshoe and Bayesian graphical lasso are generated by varying the length of posterior credible intervals, from $1\%$ to $99\%$.
 Except for the graphical SCAD, which always performs worse in variable selection, the other methods have similar ROC curves.
 For the random and cliques structured matrix with negative partial correlations, the ROC curve of the graphical horseshoe is slightly closer to the y-axis.
 Although the difference is minute in terms of the false positive rate, such a difference could greatly increase precision, the rate of true positives among all discoveries, in a sparse model.
 When most parameters are zero, a little increase in false discovery rate greatly increases the number of false discoveries and decreases precision.
 In our simulations, the precision for the graphical horseshoe is almost always higher than $0.85$, while the precision for other regularization methods is usually less than $0.3$, making the variable selection results not very useful in applications.
-Additional numerical results on precision of the estimates in simulations can be found in Tables~\ref{stab:1}, \ref{stab:2} and \ref{stab:3} of the Supplementary Material.
+Additional numerical results on precision of the estimates in simulations can be found in Tables~S.1, S.2 and S.3 of the Supplementary Material.